86Box/docs/usage/statusbar.rst

 The leftmost hexadecimal value is the most recent POST code reported, while the rightmost value is the second most recent code, like on a real dual-display POST card.
 A value of ``--`` indicates that no POST code has been reported yet.

 .. note:: The additional information area can only be used by one component at a time.
-If both the ISABugger and the POST card are enabled simultaneously, the POST card takes over whenever a POST code is reported, and the ISABugger takes over whenever one of its registers is written to.
-The *Monitor in sleep mode* message is high-priority and will override all other components.
+The monitor sleep mode message takes priority over the ISABugger and POST card, which have the same priority (taking over whenever they're written to).